 Under this new paradigm, we need to develop multiple drugs that will be very effective for smaller groups of people instead of a current approach where a single drug hopefully works for everyone.
 Experts agree that the current approach is not working, but the personalized medicine paradigm will only be achieved with new methodologies that will provide accuracy to bring multiple drugs to market safely and quickly, this is what our technology offers.

 Propel(x): Describe how your technology works, and how you’re able to do this.

 Julia: Currently, when drugs are tested on cells, the cells are grown on the surface of a plastic petri dish, which is not even close to a patient’s makeup.
-The current set-up is not only missing the three-dimensional structure of human tissues, but it’s also missing the environmental components that promote tumor survival, maintain cell growth, and induce drug resistance.
-We reconstruct the environment of human organs to allow the cells to grow into three-dimensional functional organoids.
+The current set-up is not only missing the three-dimensional structure of human tissues, but it’s also missing the environmental components that promote tumor survival, maintain cell growth, and induce drug resistance. zPREDICTA reconstructs the environment of human organs to allow the cells to grow into three-dimensional functional organoids.
 The resulting cellular structures look and function the same way as the human tumors.

-We reconstruct organ-specific environment, because you cannot take lung cancer cells and grow them in the same environment as you would brain cancer cells.
+At zPREDICTA, we reconstruct an organ-specific environment, because you cannot take lung cancer cells and grow them in the same environment as you would brain cancer cells.
 You have to customize the system to mimic the native conditions of the tissue under study.
 In addition, we reconstruct disease-specific conditions to ensure that drugs encounter the same environment as would be present in a patient with a particular cancer.
 When you test drugs using current methods, without the organ- and disease-specific components, you’re skewing the system away from what will happen in a patient.

 Propel(x): How did you come up with this idea?